wso2/docs-open-banking/en/docs/get-started/configure-roles-and-users.md

- Now you have started the servers, let’s create the users and define their permissions and  roles...
+ Now you have started the servers, let’s create the users and define their permissions and  roles.

  1. Sign in to the Management Console of WSO2 Identity Server at [https://localhost:9446/carbon](https://localhost:9446/carbon)
  2. Use the default super admin credentials as follows: